 H&J purchased the claim against the director outright as the appointed insolvency practitioner was keen to dispose of the claim in its entirety; as the insolvency was due to be closed and the insolvency practitioner was keen to avoid legal costs eating into recoveries.

-The director held a low-value property asset with estimated equity of around £50,000.
-Our in-house team identified that the director had not in fact incurred the vast majority of the expenses he had claimed.
-In particular, it appeared he had fraudulently been claiming the costs of first-class travel when, in fact, travelling in standard class or not at all.
+After a detailed investigation, we identified that the director had not in fact incurred the vast majority of the expenses he had claimed.
+In particular, it appeared he had fraudulently been claiming the costs of first-class travel for a large number of journeys when, in fact, he had travelled in standard class or, in some instances, not at all.

 H&J purchased a claim against two directors who had purchased the entire share capital of a subsidiary of an insolvent company.
 The directors claimed that they had paid approximately £110,000 for the shares – which had been purchased by the insolvent company a year earlier for £150,000.